Left Handed Guitars For Beginners – 8 Great Electric Guitars to Get You Started

 What should you look for when buying your first guitar?

-I would say to avoid any non-branded guitars, just because quality can vary wildly and you never know what you’re gonna get unless you try a few of them out first.
-There probably will be some of those that play quite well, but you’d probably need to spend a heck of a long time trying them out to make sure, and if you don’t know what you’re looking for, you might end up with something terrible!
+I would avoid any non-branded guitars, because quality can vary wildly, and you never know what you’re gonna get unless you try a few of them out first.

-With this list, I’ll give you a few different options, in a fairly wide price range for the main types of guitar a beginner might want to look at.
-I’ll also leave out some guitars, as they can be a little complicated for someone who’s never played before, definitely avoiding stuff like Floyd Rose bridges, as they can be very horrible to tune up for the uninitiated.
+I’ll also leave out some guitars, as they can be a little complicated for someone who’s never played before, especially avoiding things like Floyd Rose bridges, which can be difficult to tune up for the uninitiated.

-Once you have chosen one or more guitars that you are interested in, it’s a good idea to go to a guitar store and see it in person.
 Does it look as good in real life as it does in pictures?
-Is it ridiculously heavy to play when standing up?
+Is it too heavy to play when standing up?
 You don’t want to bust your back after a couple of hours of practice!
 Does it sit comfortably on your lap when you sit down and play?
-These are just some of the things you might want to consider before paying for the thing!
-For some other things to check out when choosing your first electric guitar, have a look at this post.

-Anyway here are my choices, in ascending price order, for some fantastic left-handed guitars for beginners:
+Anyway, here are my choices, in ascending price order, for some fantastic left-handed guitars for beginners:

 Yamaha Pacifica PAC112JL

-Yamaha‘s Pacifica series of guitars are clearly influenced by the iconic Fender Stratocaster, and the PAC 112JL is a great entry-level guitar that gives you that classic feel.
-It may be influenced by the Strat, but it’s lighter than the Fender, and it also has just one volume control and one tone control, keeping things nice and simple.
 The neck and middle pickups, being single coils, provide a nice Strat-like sound, and then the humbucker at the bridge gives you the option for some meatier tones that a regular Strat just doesn’t have.

-- Less than $250US / £220GBP.
+• Less than $250US / £220GBP.

-- One humbucker, two single coil pickups.
+• One humbucker, two single coil pickups.

-- Alder body.
+• Alder body.

-- Bolt-on maple neck.
+• Bolt-on maple neck.

-- Rosewood or maple fingerboard.
+• Rosewood or maple fingerboard.

-- 22 medium frets.
+• 22 medium frets.

-- Available finishes: Black or natural satin.
+• Available finishes: Black or natural satin.

 Check price/availability at: